 SMTP relay services charge based on your volume, so this could add significantly to the cost.

 You probably won’t be surprised when I suggest that there is no clear winner; no single solution is right for every sender.
 Each business model has unique sending needs and resources — but there are two cases where a relay service makes a lot of sense.

 1) When You’re Warming Up

-When you are just starting out on your own dedicated IPs, there is a period of time when you’ll be warming up your IP addresses.
+When you are just starting out on your dedicated IPs, there is a period when you’ll be warming up your IP addresses.
 During that time, you likely won’t be able to send your full volume of email on your dedicated IPs, which could hurt your bottom line.

 Adding a Relay Server VirtualMTA into the rotation within a Routing Rule allows you the option to send the warm-up volume of email over your own IPs, and send the rest of the email via the relay service.
 You can warm up your IPs and send your whole volume!